william39/gitapp2/readme.txt

- am writing a new code
+ am writing a new code making changes to this code